wpengine/hwptoolkit/docs/explanation/what-url-should-use-to-fetch-data.md

 Each property is provided as an HTTP query parameter, with values separated by an ampersand (&)1.

-GraphQL requests with variables don't work in GET requests because they need to be parsed as JSON1.
+GraphQL requests with variables don't work in GET requests because they need to be parsed as JSON.

-Only query operations can be executed; mutation operations don't work with GET requests1.
+Only query operations can be executed; mutation operations don't work with GET requests.

 * **POST Request**: This is the standard method for querying WPGraphQL.
 You send a POST request to the `/graphql` endpoint with your GraphQL query in the request body.
 It supports complex queries and is more secure.